 Circulating Cell-Free Genome Atlas Study (CCGA)

-The study will enroll at least 7,000 participants with multiple types of malignancy and at least 3,000 representative participants without a clinical diagnosis of cancer.
-Participants with cancer with a new diagnosis of cancer who have not yet received treatment are eligible to enroll.
+The study is designed to enroll approximately 10,500 participants with multiple types of malignancy and 4,500 participants without a clinical diagnosis of cancer.
+Individuals with a new diagnosis of cancer who have not yet received treatment are eligible to enroll.
 Individuals without a current or prior diagnosis of cancer are also eligible to enroll.
-All participants must be 20 years or older and able to provide written consent to all study procedures.
+All participants must be 20 years of age or older and be able to provide written consent.

 The purpose of the STRIVE Study is to train and validate a test to detect breast cancer, and to train and develop a test to detect multiple cancers at early stages.
-STRIVE is a multi-center, longitudinal, prospective, observational study that will enroll up to 120,000 women at the time of their screening mammogram.
+STRIVE is a multi-center, longitudinal, prospective, observational study that is designed to enroll up to 120,000 women at the time of their screening mammogram.
 Participants will complete a health questionnaire and provide a blood sample around the time of their screening mammogram and will be followed for five years to capture clinical outcomes, including cancer diagnoses.